A look at what provinces and territories have said about COVID-19 vaccine plans

 British Columbia

-The provincial health officer says British Columbia is expected to receive its first doses of the vaccine next week, adding that she hopes Health Canada will soon approve its use.
+Premier John Horgan says about 4,000 high-risk people will be immunized by the end of next week.

-The first doses will go to health-care workers and elders living in long-term care, Dr. Bonnie Henry says.
+The first doses will go to health-care workers and elders living in long-term care, provincial health officer Dr. Bonnie Henry says.

-Provincial officials are expected to provide more information about the rollout of the vaccine in the coming days.
+Provincial officials are expected to provide more information about the rollout of the vaccine on Wednesday.

 Yukon